CDLUC3/dmsp_backend_prototype/README.md

 ### Data Model

 This system uses several data sources: A MySQL database, a DynamoDB table and a Redis cache to store information.

-The basic breakdown of
+The Redis cache is used to store ephemeral data like refresh tokens and GraphQL query results.
+This data has TTL settings.

+The DynamoDB Table (aka the DMPHub) stores the metadata for a DMP in the [DMP Metadata Standard developed by the Research Data Alliance (RDA)](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard).

+The MySQL database stores everything else (Templates, Guidance, Plan Feedback, Users, Affiliations, etc.).
+It also maintains a projectDOIs table that links Projects to the Plan DOIs to facilitate access to the DMPs stored in the DynamoDB table.

+The links for the data model images won't work until we have them in the `main` branch, so adding placeholders for now.
+Once merged we can come back and update these to display the images
+- Placeholder for Data Model image for Templates/Guidance
+- Placeholder for Data Model image for Projects/Plans

 ### Adding or updating GraphQL functionality